 14. Bring your own bags and bag your own groceries

 To keep the line moving fast at checkout, Lidl customers need to bag their own groceries.
-You can save money by bringing your own bags, but they’re also available for purchase for about 10 cents apiece.
+You can save money by bringing your own bags, but they’re also available for purchase for about 10 cents each.

 15. Download the app for exclusive savings